theRookieCoder/theRookieCoder.github.io/content/setup.md

 ## Operating System

 I daily-drive the latest version of [Fedora Linux](https://fedoraproject.org), and I have Windows 11 on the other partition of my dual-boot setup.
-On Fedora, I use KDE as my desktop environment; the only theming I have done is using [Catppuccin](https://github.com/catppuccin/kde) colour theme.
+On Fedora, I use KDE as my desktop environment; the only theming I have done is using the [Catppuccin](https://github.com/catppuccin/kde) colour theme.

 ## Browser (Firefox)